 Feng shui, an ancient Chinese perspective rooted in the belief that everything (including the arrangement of a room, like your bedroom) possesses energy, is a little like astrology.
-Whether you actually believe in it (or not), learning its inner workings and understanding how it can impact your everyday life is somewhat fascinating.
-As it relates to home decorating, the right feng shui is believed to balance the energy that flows into and around your space, and can have an impact on our wellbeing, relationships, even our wallet.
+Whether you believe in it or not, learning its inner workings and understanding how it can impact your everyday life is somewhat fascinating.
+As it relates to home decorating, the right feng shui is believed to balance the energy that flows into and around your space and can have an impact on our wellbeing, relationships, and even our wallets.

 Whether we're talking new moons and planet alignments or bedroom colors and under-bed storage, the link between environment and energy is an abstract concept—but that doesn't mean that its concrete implications in everyday life need to be confusing as well.

-There's another reason to adopt feng shui principles, especially in the bedroom: How you position your furniture can actually impact your sleep—something we could frankly all use a little more of.
+There's another reason to adopt feng shui principles, especially in the bedroom: According to feng shui, how you position your furniture can actually impact your sleep—something we could frankly all use a little more of.
 Not convinced?
 Try out a few of these nine feng shui practices, plus 11 more tips, and tell us how you slept.

 One of the most important things in laying out your bedroom is to leave equal room on both sides of the bed.
 "This is symbolic of creating equal space for both you and your partner," explains Cerrano.
 "Sometimes the dimensions of a bedroom don't allow for this arrangement, so holding the intention of creating space is essential.
 Even if you could only spare an inch of space between the wall and bed, it's better than nothing."

-For balance, try placing two side tables and lamps on each side of the bed.
+For balance, try placing two side tables and two lamps in your bedroom—one side table and one lamp on each side of the bed.
 Plus, symmetry is pleasing to the eye.

 Establish a Commanding Position